MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 ### Choosing the right monetization strategy

-How your game is monetized will have a major impact on the game’s design so it is best to settle on a general strategy as early in the process as possible.
+How your game is monetized has a major impact on the game’s design so it is best to settle on a general strategy as early in the process as possible.
 Each game is different, but every monetization discussion should include these concepts:

 - Consider the type of game you wish to make, platforms you plan to target, and the demographics of your audience.
 You may have a great design for a free to play 4x game, but if research suggest that players who love 4x games don’t make microtransaction purchases you may be fighting an uphill battle.